 Full and frank disclosure

-In order to assess what might be a fair settlement, it is necessary first to identify and value each spouse’s assets (see Investigation of Assets) and income.
+In order to assess what might be a fair settlement, it is necessary first to identify and value each spouse’s assets (see Investigating hidden assets) and income.
 It is only when the assets and income have been ascertained and their values agreed, that it is possible for the couple to reach a settlement or for the court to make an informed decision.

 What orders can the court make?